SidTheSloth12/second-brain/README.md

 Regarding the "Lines" section, it was made out of pure boredom.
 Lines I've come across from TV shows, books, movies, or the Internet.
 There's some real poetic beauty in there :)

 ---
-The graph feature has a few bugs, is being worked on right now.
-*I might add a habit tracker feature in the near future*.